phucthuun/ST_EEG/README.md

 The **05_Result** folder contains outputs of scripts in folder **04_Script**:
 - *eeg* (eeg data output): the result of

-  └── preprocessing: reformatting files to .set, ICA results, artefacts rejection with ICA └── TF: visualization of time frequency
+  └── preprocessing: reformatting files to .set, ICA results, artefacts rejection with ICA

+  └── TF: visualization of time frequency

-  └── xlsx: average beta power in different phases
+  └── xlsx: average beta power in different

       └── each folder contains result of a different strategy for the TF-analysis

 - *merge* (beh+eeg data output): merging two modalities and statistical analyses